unionlabs/union/docs/docs/06_joining_the_testnet/01_obtaining_uniond.md

 After creating a `compose.yml` file with the contents above, you'll be able to start your Union node with `docker compose`.

 :::warning
-Before starting your Union node for the first time, you should configure your node correcly.
-For some recommendations see our [Node Configuration](../04_infrastructure/01_node_operators/node_configuration.md) page.
+Before starting your Union node for the first time, you should configure your node correctly and obtain the genesis file.

+For some configuration recommendations see our [Node Configuration](../04_infrastructure/01_node_operators/node_configuration.md) page.

+You can obtain the testnet genesis here [COMING SOON].
 :::

 To run your node in detached mode, run: